-In August, Premier Li Keqiang underscored vaccine collaboration in mending ties with ASEAN to tide the bloc over.
-Li teased observers with hints about possible vaccine donations for Thailand, Laos, Cambodia and Myanmar.
+In August, Premier Li Keqiang underscored vaccine collaboration in mending ties with the ASEAN to tide the bloc over.
+Li teased observers with hints about possible vaccine donations to Thailand, Laos, Cambodia and Myanmar.

-Earlier this month in Tengchong, Yunnan, Wang met Indonesian President Joko Widodo’s envoy, and it was revealed by Hong Kong’s Ming Pao daily and Singapore’s Lianhe Zaobao that Beijing had agreed to offer no fewer than 100,000 doses starting from November to the most populous country in ASEAN that also has the highest caseload in the region.
+Earlier this month in Tengchong, Yunnan, Wang met Indonesian President Joko Widodo’s envoy, and it was revealed by Hong Kong’s Ming Pao daily and Singapore’s Lianhe Zaobao that Beijing had agreed to offer no fewer than 100,000 doses starting from November to the most populous country in the ASEAN region that also has the highest caseload.

 Beijing is also said to have set aside batches of 15-20 million doses primed for Indonesia in 2021, provided that Chinese pharmaceutical companies can crank out more next year.